VTDev/ansible-odoo-config/README.md

-# Ansible Odoo Deployment - Guide
+# Ansible Odoo Deployment

-Some guidance how to deploy Odoo with Ansible.
+Some guidance and example playbooks how to deploy Odoo with Ansible.

 - Check the different kind of setups or provisioners.
 - Contribution (PR or issue) is highly appreciated.